ServiceControl Audit instances are deployed using the particular/

 Required settings

-The following environment settings are required to run a ServiceControl audit instance:
+The following environment settings are required to run a ServiceControl audit instance.

 ---|---|

-PARTICULARSOFTWARE_LICENSE | The Particular Software license.
-The environment variable should contain the full multi-line contents of the license file. |
+The Particular Software license, which is most easily provided to a container as an environment variable.
+The environment variable should contain the full multi-line contents of the license file.

 Ports